Skip to content

 └── meta/

 Each documentation page exists as two files: one in en/ and one in de/.
-Both versions must have the same slug and category.
+Both versions need the same slug and category.

 YAML Frontmatter